 If you plan a career in research in molecular or cell biology or intend to pursue graduate studies in these fields, then the molecular biology direction may be best for you.
 The molecular biology direction is also recommended for students considering careers in bioinformatics, forensics, or drug discovery.
-Areas of study include:
+Recommended elective courses include: